Levelling up? Use local intel if you want to succeed.

 Ribble Valley Borough Council – Assessment of three town centres

-In November 2021, ARK was commissioned by Ribble Valley BC to explore the medium-term impact of Covid-19 on the borough’s three main retail areas: Whalley, Clitheroe and Longridge.
+In November 2021, we were commissioned by Ribble Valley BC to explore the medium-term impact of Covid-19 on the borough’s three main retail areas: Whalley, Clitheroe and Longridge.

 The objectives of the project were to assess all three town centres, engage with residents, shoppers and businesses and then develop strategic action plans for each town, identifying options to promote the areas and make them more visually attractive, and exploring options for pilot projects to support the visitor economy.